Contents

 When to use a financial advisor

-If you're only looking to save within a pension, check out PensionBee¹ – it's 5 star rated, and super easy to use.
-Here's our PensionBee review to learn more.
+And, if you’re only looking to save within a pension, check out PensionBee¹, it’s 5* rated, and super easy to use.
+Here’s our PensionBee review to learn more.

-St James’s Place is the largest financial advice firm in the UK.
-There’s nearly 5,000 fully qualified advisors and they help nearly 1,000,000 people.
+St. James’s Place is the largest financial advice firm in the UK.
+They have nearly 5,000 fully qualified advisors and they help nearly 1,000,000 people.
 That’s a lot.

-St James’s Place looks after a staggering £157 billion – that's all their customers' money added together.
+St. James’s Place looks after a staggering £168 billion – that's all their customers' money added together.
 This puts it as one of the top 100 companies in the UK (together these companies are called the FTSE 100), and it’s been there for over 8 years – and well established overall (33 years old).

 Alongside your advisor, you’ll also be able to track your investments whenever you like too.
 You can do this on their website, and on their mobile app (both on Apple and Android devices).
 We’ll cover the app in detail below.